vcl/vcl/modules/table/README.md

 _Border configuration_

-The cell borders are removed with `vclNoBorder`.
+The row borders are removed with `vclNoBorder`.
-The border style can be changed from solid to dotted by using the `vclDottedBorder` modifier.

 _Padding style_